Snacks for during and after labour

 Labour uses up an enormous amount of energy.
 As with all other endurance events, the body requires a sufficient amount of nutrition to get through it.

-Studies suggest that as well as helping you through periods of fatigue, receiving adequate nutrition during labour can help to reduce the risk of ketosis.
-Even a small amount of nourishment, such as a sip of juice or an isotonic drink, can help to keep you going.
+Studies suggest that as well as helping you through periods of fatigue, receiving adequate nutrition during labour can help to reduce the risk of ketosis1.
+Even a small amount of nourishment, such as a sip of juice or an isotonic drink, can help to keep you going2.

 Labour is unpredictable but first labours are often long, sometimes 24 hours or more.
 If you’re delivering in hospital, you may have a longer stay than expected.
 Being well prepared with plenty of snack options means you’ll have what you need if you feel like eating during your labour or to support those first few days of breastfeeding if you have an extended stay.